3 December 1862: Title deeds to the farm Alexandersfontein granted to JC Coetzee.

 3 December 1890: Rail link opened between Kimberley and Vryburg.

-3 December 1908: Kimberley librarian Bertrand Dyer (pictured) commits suicide.
+3 December 1908: Kimberley librarian Bertram Dyer commits suicide.

 3 December 1976: Enthronement of the Rt Rev Graham Chadwick as 8th Bishop of Kimberley and Kuruman.